Eugen Filotti: Minister plenipotentiary to Hungary

 On August 30, 1940, a week before the signature of the Treaty of Craiova, Romania had been obliged by the Second Vienna Award to cede Northern Transylvania to Hungary.
 Following diplomatic rules, after such important changes, diplomatic envoys in the two countries were usually replaced.
 Eugen Filotti was appointed the new Romanian minister plenipotentiary to Budapest.

 The problems of the Romanian population on the territory of Hungary, which included Northern Transylvania were totally different from the ones of the Romanian minorities in Greece or Bulgaria, which had been Eugen Filotti's concern in his previous assignments.
 Immediately after the Vienna Award, the Hungarian authorities had taken violent actions against the Romanian population.
 Even before Eugen Filotti's arrival in Budapest, the Government of Romania had forwarded complaints to Berlin and to Rome, following which the Roggieri-Altenburg Commission was created to investigate the accusations brought either by Romania or by Hungary and to recommend corrective actions.
-Starting 1941, two subcommissions were set up, the first one in Braşov and the second in Cluj.
+Starting 1941, two subcommissions were set up, the first one in Brașov and the second in Cluj.
 The subcommissions were however taking action only in the case of complaints which had to present specific cases of oppressive measures.
 Therefore, the Romanian authorities were compelled to obtain not only general statements about such events, but detailed information, as precise as possible, regarding the alleged abuses of the Hungarians, in order to present their case to the commission as well fundamented as possible.